AndreaDusza/dishdecider-assistant/README.md

-# Food Order Assistant
+# DishDecider Assistant

-A simple Food Order Assistant userscript that can run in a desktop browser extension.
+DishDecider Assistant is a userscript that can run in a desktop browser extension.
-Based on your preferences, it marks certain foods on the menu as unwanted and highlights the ones that you will probably like.
+When you visit a supported food delivery website, the Assistant marks certain foods on the menu as unwanted and highlights the ones that you will probably like, based on your preferences.
+If you have some programming skills, you can customize your dietary preferences to the extreme.
 Built mainly for Teletal.hu but also supports a few other food delivery services.
 Supported browsers: Chrome.
 May or may not also work in Firefox, Safari etc...
 Language: Hungarian/English mix.